LuciusH1998/IFT-6758-Group-8-Milestone-1/src/myblog/_posts/2025-11-07-nhl-play-by-play-analysis milestone 2.md

 **Calibration Curve**

-The calibration curve illustrates how well the predicted goal probabilities align with actual outcomes across all four models.
-As shown, the distance + angle model (blue) lies closest to the diagonal, indicating the most reliable calibration and the lowest Brier score (≈ 0.081).
-Both distance-only (green) and angle-only (red) models show reasonable calibration but tend to slightly under-predict goal likelihoods at higher probability bins.
-The random baseline (orange) remains nearly flat, confirming it provides no informative signal.
-Overall, these results demonstrate that incorporating both distance and angle features produces a better-calibrated logistic regression model, where predicted probabilities meaningfully reflect real scoring frequencies.
+The calibration curve visualizes how closely the predicted goal probabilities match the actual scoring frequencies for each logistic regression model.
+As shown, the distance + angle model (blue) lies nearest to the diagonal line of perfect calibration, demonstrating the most reliable probability estimates and the lowest Brier score (~0.081).
+The distance-only (green) and angle-only (red) models exhibit moderate calibration, though both slightly underpredict goal likelihoods at higher probability ranges.
+In contrast, the random baseline (orange) remains nearly flat, confirming its lack of predictive value.
+Overall, these results indicate that combining spatial features—distance and angle—yields the best-calibrated model, where predicted probabilities accurately reflect real-world scoring chances.

 **Interpretation**